EmanuelButoiGit/football-simulator/README.md

 Mating is done by combining genes based on random probabilities.
 If probability > 0.45 => we take the first parent> 0.90 => second else random gene

-2. Geek for geek proposed method:
+2. Geek for geek proposed method https://www.geeksforgeeks.org/genetic-algorithms/:

 Perform Elitism => 10% of the population goes straight to the new generation 50% of the rest of the population will mate to produce new offspring.
 Mating will be the same as presented in the previous method.